dotnet-presentations/dotnetconf2019/README.md

 ## September 23 - 25, 2019 [www.dotnetconf.net](https://www.dotnetconf.net)
 .NET Conf is a free, 3 day virtual developer event co-organized by the .NET community and Microsoft.
 This year, .NET Core 3.0 launches at .NET Conf!
 This repo contains creative and technical content for running a .NET Conf 2019 local event or watch party in your community as well as information on how to syndicate the broadcast on your own sites.

 If you are intested in running a local event or watch party between Sept 23 and Oct 31, please make sure you let us know by filling out this survey: [www.surveymonkey.com/r/dotnetconf2019](https://www.surveymonkey.com/r/dotnetconf2019).
-We will advertize your event on [www.dotnetconf.net/local-events](https://www.dotnetconf.net/local-events) and send you some fun SWAG while supplies last.
+We will advertize your event on [www.dotnetconf.net/local-events](https://www.dotnetconf.net/local-events).

 # Event Guidelines
 You are free to organize a watch party to view the online broadcast live and/or organize a presentation, workshop, or hack-a-thon anytime until Oct 31.
 The technical content needs to be .NET related and preferably on the latest releases.
 Topics can include but aren't limited to: .NET Core, ASP.NET Core, Xamarin, Unity, UWP, Visual Studio family, C#/F#/Visual Basic, .NET cloud development with Azure, Machine Learning & AI with .NET, .NET open source projects.

 # Technical Content
 Session decks can be found in the `Technical` folder as they become available.
+All sessions are also on-demand after the show on the [Visual Studio YouTube channel](https://www.youtube.com/playlist?list=PLReL099Y5nRd04p81Q7p5TtyjCrj9tz1t).
 Also check out more .NET presentations and workshops here: [https://github.com/dotnet-presentations/home](https://github.com/dotnet-presentations/home)

 # Creative & Social Copy